Skip to main content

 c) Claims Payment Service

-Payment and co-ordination of expenses will take into account the coverage that the insured person is eligible for under a Provincial Plan and this Policy.
-If such payments are subsequently determined to be in excess of the amount of benefits to which the insured person is entitled, Manulife Financial shall have the right to recover the excess amount by assignment of Provincial Plan benefits and/or refund from the Employee.
+Payment and co-ordination of expenses will take into account the coverage that the insured person is eligible for under a Provincial/Territorial Plan and this Policy.
+If such payments are subsequently determined to be in excess of the amount of benefits to which the insured person is entitled, Manulife Financial shall have the right to recover the excess amount by assignment of Provincial/Territorial Plan benefits and/or refund from the Employee.

 d) Medical Care Monitoring